 - Amicable Exes: Despite getting divorced, it is clear that Carl and Inez care for each other greatly.
 Inez is also friendly with her other ex-husband, Marvin.
-By the end of the film, they end up remarrying.
+By the end of the film, Inez and Carl end up remarrying.

-- Bad Boss: Riva's squashes all off Chef Carl's creativity and spontaneity.
+- Bad Boss: Riva's squashes all of Chef Carl's creativity and spontaneity.

 - Batman Gambit: Ramsay Michel's bad review was intended to get Carl offended and angry enough to ditch his current safe culinary style.

 - Caustic Critic: The food blogger whose mediocre review of Carl leads to the events of the film.
 In his case, he was a former fan of his work, but finds his current work devoid of passion.
 However, at the end, they end up patching things up as they start a new restaurant together.